 - Toys

 The Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA) checks whether this information is correct.
-They make take measures if the information is incorrect or insufficient.
+They can take measures if the information is incorrect or insufficient.

 If your product is not listed here, it may not be subject to any additional labelling requirements.
-If so, you simply have to abide by the rules for general product safety.
-Article 2 of the General Product Safety (Commodities Act) Decree (Warenwetbesluit algemene productveiligheid) sets out what your product or the packaging should state.
+If so, you have to keep to the rules for general product safety.
+Article 2 of the General Product Safety (Commodities Act) Decree (Warenwetbesluit algemene productveiligheid, in Dutch) sets out what your product or the packaging should state.